Auratus Cichlid Care Guide: The Most Aggressive Mbuna You Can Keep

 Filtration & Water Flow

-Plan on weekly water changes of 25–50%, depending on your stocking level.
-In heavily stocked tanks, you might need to bump that up to 2–3 partial changes per week.
-Test your water regularly — elevated nitrates are a fast track to Malawi Bloat.
+Plan on weekly water changes of 25.
+50%, depending on your stocking level.
+In heavily stocked tanks, you will need to bump that up to 2.
+3 partial changes per week.
+Test your water regularly.
+Elevated nitrates are a fast track to Malawi Bloat.

 Lighting